LuccaBeginGithub/EJS/README.md

 # EJS
-use ejs template to render diffenrent html pages.
+use EJS template to render different html pages.